MD2B - Non-Hodgkin's Lymphoma

 Pathogenesis

-- The nature of disease (indolent vs. aggressive) is correlated to the stage of lymphocytic differentiation of the malignant cells.
+- The nature of the disease (indolent vs. aggressive) is correlated with the stage of lymphocytic differentiation of the malignant cells.

 - Malignant transformation is usually the result of chromosomal translocations that activate proto-oncogenes or create a chimeric fusion protein.
 Translocations are thought to occur during normal gene rearrangements (Ig, T-cell receptor).